georgewu1999/SigProfilerClusters/README.md

 If your VAF is recorded in the 8th or 10th column of your VCF as VAF=xx or AF=xx, set variant_caller="standard".

-If your VAF is recorded in the 11th column of your VCF as AF=xx, set variant_caller="mutect2".
+If your VAF is recorded in the 10th or 11th column of your VCF as AF=xx, set variant_caller="mutect2".

 If your VCFs have no recorded VAFs set includedVAFs=False.
 This will run SigProfilerClusters, subclassify clusters based on just the calculated IMD (provided that you set subclassify=True).